Bealby/grandpas-pocket-watch-shop/TESTING.md

   Order should still get placed.
 - When clicking `Complete Payment`, during load spinning, close page.
   Order should still get placed.
-- For each `Complete Payment` access Stripe and it's Webhok events and ensure all payment Intents are successfull.
+- For each `Complete Payment` access Stripe and it's Webhook events and ensure all payment Intents are successfull.
 - For mobile devices ensure simalar tests above are carried out.